 Sometimes, your scissors just won’t cut it (sorry, I’ll stop).

-If you’re using dried logs or branches in your hardscape, you’re probably going to need to do a fair bit of trimming before they’ll fit properly in a terrarium.
+If you’re using dried logs or branches in your build, you might need to get them down to size before they fit properly in a terrarium.

 The thing is, the best types of wood for terrariums are usually hardwoods.
-Meaning they’re super tough.
-If you’re using the likes of grapevine wood or manzanita wood – you’re going to need some serious terrarium pruning tools to cut them i.e. secateurs.
+Meaning they’re super tough (like manzanita wood or grapevine wood).
+And to cut them, you’re going to need something more heavy-duty.

-I’ve been using a random cheap aquarium glue, but any cyanoacrylate based glue should work.
-I hear good things about this Gorilla Super Glue Gel.
+I’ve been using a random cheap aquarium glue, but any cyanoacrylate-based glue should work.
+I hear good things about Gorilla Super Glue Gel.

 Over to You